uncharted-distil/nk-sent2vec/README.md

-# Document Embedding
+# Sentence Embedding
-A python wrapper for embedding text documents using [sent2vec](https://github.com/epfml/sent2vec), which draws on FastText.
+A python wrapper for embedding short texts or sentences using [sent2vec](https://github.com/epfml/sent2vec), which draws on FastText.

 To embed a list of strings `documents`, use: